phanumat/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 SmartApps are applications that allow users to tap into the capabilities of their devices to automate their lives.
-Most SmartApps are installed by the user via the SmartThings mobile client application.
-In addition, a few pre-installed SmartApps are readily available in the SmartThings system out-of-the-box.
+Most SmartApps are installed by the user via the PEA HiVE mobile client application.
+In addition, a few pre-installed SmartApps are readily available in the PEA HiVE system out-of-the-box.

 ----